An MPC framework for efficient navigation of mobile robots in cluttered environments: Conclusion

 \section{Conclusion}

 We have presented an MPC formulation for efficient navigation of mobile robots in environments cluttered with obstacles.
 By unifying a finite-horizon trajectory optimization and a finite-segment shortest path planner, the proposed formulation ensures stability, convergence, collision avoidance, and can be implemented efficiently.
 We demonstrate the applicability of the proposed method in simulation and hardware experiments using a small mobile robot.
-In particular, a human operator dynamically changed the target and the robot navigated through obstacles and reached new targets within $2$--$3$ seconds.
+In particular, a human operator dynamically changed the target.
+The robot navigated through obstacles and reached new targets within $2$--$3$ seconds and reacts to new targets within \SIrange{50}{100}{\milli\second}.

-Leveraging this methodology for $3$D navigation with mobile drones is an interesting direction for future research.
-Additionally, combining the proposed approach with techniques for online estimation of obstacle locations~\cite{saccani2022multitrajectory,prajapat2025safe} would open up new avenues for application.
+Future work focuses on extending this work to dynamic moving obstacles and online estimation of the environment.